-- 6. After claimant's Ride to Walk services began, section 4648.5 was added to the Lanterman Act prohibiting the purchase of certain types of services for consumers.
-Specifically, Section 4648.5 provides: - (a) Notwithstanding any other provision of law or regulations to the contrary, effective July 1, 2009, a regional centers' authority to purchase the following services shall be suspended pending implementation of the Individual Choice Budget and certification by the Director of Developmental Services that the Individual Choice Budget has been implemented and will result in state budget savings sufficient to offset the costs of providing the following services: - (1) Camping services and associated travel expenses. - (2) Social recreation activities, except for those activities vendored as community-based day programs. - (3) Educational services for children three to 17, inclusive, years of age. - (4) Nonmedical therapies, including, but not limited to, specialized recreation, art, dance, and music. - (b) For regional center consumers receiving services described in subdivision (a) as part of their individual program plan (IPP) or individualized family service plan (IFSP), the prohibition in subdivision (a) shall take effect on August 1, 2009.
+- 8. After claimant's Ride to Walk services began, section 4648.5 was added to the Lanterman Act prohibiting the purchase of certain types of services for consumers.
+Specifically, Section 4648.5 provides: - (a) Notwithstanding any other provision of law or regulations to the contrary, effective July 1, 2009, a regional centers' authority to purchase the following services shall be suspended pending implementation of the Individual Choice Budget and certification by the Director of Developmental Services that the Individual Choice Budget has been implemented and will result in state budget savings sufficient to offset the costs of providing the following services: - (1) Camping services and associated travel expenses. - (2) Social recreation activities, except for those activities vendored as community-based day programs. - (3) Educational services for children three to 17, inclusive, years of age. - (4) Nonmedical therapies, including, but not limited to, specialized recreation, art, dance, and music. - (b) For regional center consumers receiving services described in subdivision (a) as part of their individual program plan (IPP) or individualized family service plan

+(IFSP), the prohibition in subdivision (a) shall take effect on August 1, 2009.

-- (c) An exemption may be granted on an individual basis in extraordinary circumstances to permit purchase of a service identified in subdivision (a) when the regional center determines that the service is a primary or critical means for ameliorating the physical, cognitive, or psychosocial effects of the consumer's developmental disability, or the service is necessary to enable the consumer to remain in his or her home and no alternative service is available to meet the consumer's needs. - 7.
+- (c) An exemption may be granted on an individual basis in extraordinary circumstances to permit purchase of a service identified in subdivision (a) when the regional center determines that the service is a primary or critical means for ameliorating the physical, cognitive, or psychosocial effects of the consumer's developmental disability, or the service is necessary to enable the consumer to remain in his or her home and no alternative service is available to meet the consumer's needs. - 9.
 Through a Notification of Action letter, dated August 19, 2009, ACRC notified claimant that it had determined that her Ride to Walk services fit within the suspended services included in section 4648.5.
 Having also determined that claimant did not qualify for an exemption permitting the purchase of this service, ACRC proposed termination of funding.
-Claimant's parents objected to this determination and a Fair Hearing that addressed this issue was held on January 20, 2010, before Administrative Law Judge Karen J. Brandt.3 Judge Brandt's findings include the following:
+Claimant's parents objected to this determination and a Fair Hearing that addressed this issue was held on January 20, 2010, before Administrative Law Judge Karen J. Brandt.4 Judge Brandt's findings include:

-Given this description [of services specified in Ride to Walk's mission statement], the services claimant is receiving from Ride to Walk constitute nonmedical specialized recreation therapy as set forth in section 4648.5, subdivision (a)(4).
-Consequently, pursuant to section 4648.5, subdivision (a), ACRC must suspend the therapeutic horseback riding services claimant is receiving from Ride to Walk unless she qualifies for an exemption under section 4648.5, subdivision (c).
+Given this description [of services specified in Ride to Walk's mission statement], the services claimant is receiving from Ride to Walk constitute nonmedical specialized recreation therapy as set forth in section 4648.5, subdivision

-3 OAH Case No. 2009091276.
+4 OAH Case No. 2009091276.